geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 Have sooner, or later, all dropt to the ground.”

 “Till moved by the prayers of the best of the race
-TO Mortals at length, she discovered her face [^2]
+To Mortals at length, she discovered her face [^2]
 And finding with sorrow upon her return,
 Greece no longer was fit for Goddess’ sojourn,
 The relics of all she had formerly loved,